 Where assessment includes open-book examinations, candidates will be required to sign up to the University's honour code.
-White it is not permissible to submit work which has been submitted, either partly or in full, either for their current Honour School or qualification, or for another Honour School or qualification of this University, or for a qualification at another institution, it is permissible to use work that has been written during the course of a candidate's studies (e.g. collections, tutorial essays).
+Whilst it is not permissible to submit work which has been submitted, either partly or in full, either for their current Honour School or qualification, or for another Honour School or qualification of this University, or for a qualification at another institution, it is permissible to use work that has been written during the course of a candidate's studies (e.g. collections, tutorial essays).
+Candidates should note that copying and pasting large sections of work that has been written for collections or tutorials (or similar), whilst permissible, may not fully address the question asked in the examination.
+Candidates are reminded that the marking criteria penalise work where the answer lacks focus and/or does not adequately address the question asked and/or for not supporting the main argument.

-Essays submitted online will be monitored for plagiarism using the software Turnitin.
+All essay submissions will be monitored for plagiarism using the software Turnitin.